AstroMined/debtonator/docs/active_context.md

    - Remove debug print statements from fixture code
    - Add proper type annotations for all parameters and return values
    - Standardize fixture naming conventions across all files
+   - Organize fixtures by model type for better maintainability
+   - Follow consistent patterns for relationship handling

+2. **Utils Module Test Organization**
+   - Organize tests into logical groupings based on functionality
+   - Create separate test files for different aspects of a module (e.g., comparison, conversion, range operations)
+   - Use descriptive test names that clearly indicate what's being tested
+   - Document integration test candidates when unit tests aren't appropriate
+   - Identify cross-layer concerns and document them for future refactoring
+   - Maintain consistent test patterns across related functionality
+   - Focus on behavior testing rather than implementation details
+   - Document when integration tests are needed instead of using mocks

+3. **Naive vs. Timezone-Aware Datetime Functions**
+   - Use naive_* functions for database operations (e.g., naive_utc_now(), naive_days_ago())
+   - Use timezone-aware functions for business logic (e.g., utc_now(), days_ago())
+   - Convert between naive and aware only at the database boundary
+   - Use clear variable naming to distinguish between naive and aware datetimes (e.g., db_date vs. aware_date)
+   - Document the use of naive datetimes in function docstrings
+   - Use naive functions when creating test fixtures for database models
+   - Use timezone-aware functions when testing business logic
+   - Be explicit about which type of datetime is expected in assertions

 4. **Schema Factory Test Determinism**
    - Avoid random behavior in tests that can lead to intermittent failures